1976 Major League Baseball season: Venues

+The New York Yankees returned to their longtime home of Yankee Stadium following renovations that caused them to play at their cross-town rival New York Mets' home ballpark of Shea Stadium for two season.

+The Montreal Expos would play their final game at Jarry Park Stadium in a doubleheader on September 26 against the Philadelphia Phillies, moving into Olympic Stadium for the start of the season.

+Media

-Television coverage
+Television

 This was the first season of MLB's new national TV rights agreements with ABC and NBC.
 ABC won the rights to show Monday Night Baseball, the All-Star Game and both League Championship Series in even-numbered years, and World Series in odd-numbered years.
 NBC continued to air the weekend Game of the Week, as well as All-Star Game and both League Championship Series in odd-numbered years, and World Series in even-numbered years.

+This was the final year NBC used radio announcers of the two competing teams in the World Series (in 1976, Cincinnati Reds radio announcer Marty Brenneman and New York Yankees announcer Phil Rizzuto were used) as part of the television broadcast team.
+Starting in 1978 when NBC had the World Series again, they used their standard broadcast team of Joe Garagiola and Tony Kubek with no team announcers as part of the coverage.